palsgit/ebyh_analysis_ePIC/README.md

 ```
 optionally change the names in alphabetic order (aoutput_e-_1GeV_hcal_only.root, boutput_e-_2GeV_hcal_only.root, etc.)

 Then copy `*hcal_only.root`s to the working dir.
-One can further analyze it and plot energy deposition distribution, sampling fraction, etc. histogram using `ebyh_ana.C ("particle species (e.g. e-)", "path\to\working\dir")`
+One can further analyze it and plot energy deposition distribution, sampling fraction, etc. histograms using `ebyh_ana.C ("particle species (e.g. e-)", "path\to\working\dir")`

-repeat same procedure for pi-.
+repeat the same procedure for pi-.

 run `ebyh_ratio.C` to get e/h ratio plot.